LAST CHANCE BLACK FRIDAY: Save now on Ledger hardware wallets and accessories.

 Setting up an Account as a Cold Wallet

-For web3 explorers that want to interact with blockchain apps and services, creating a “cold wallet” within your existing hardware wallet may be a better option.
+For web3 explorers who want to interact with blockchain apps and services, creating a “cold wallet” within your existing hardware wallet may be a better option.
 To clarify, hardware wallets allow you to create multiple accounts.
 These accounts work independently on the device, meaning if you sign a malicious transaction with one account, your other accounts stay secure.
 With this knowledge, you can segregate your assets within the same device and designate one specific account as a “cold wallet”.

 So how does this work exactly?